Wetiqe/fsl-in-jupyter/readme.md

-# A Jupyter template for using FSL
+# Use FSL in jupyter
-I believe this will be helpful if you are trying to use jupyter lab for you neuroimaging study for the first time.
+I believe this will be helpful if you are trying to use jupyter lab for you neuroimaging study for the first time, espcially when you are using FSL.

 # Structure of the Repo
 ```